 - “More About …” Buttons: Context-specific links to in-depth articles on each specific aspect of story development.

 - Retractable Tool-Bar: Keep your workspace uncluttered by closing the tool-bar.

 - Autosave: Project saves automatically after every change.

-- Simple-Share: Share your story’s project link with your co-author, editor, producer, etc. (Attention: anyone you send the link to will be able to edit your project – Beemgee always saves the newest version).
+- Simple-Share: Share your story with your co-author, editor, producer, etc. (Attention: Working on one project simultaneously from several devices may lead to input loss – Beemgee always saves the newest version of the project).